Hello, how can we help you?

 Excellent

-This snare drum demonstrates standard minor surface level cosmetic defects on an Excellent condition item.
+This snare drum has standard minor playwear on the head, while the shell and hardware are blemish free, making it an Excellent condition item.

-This snare drum demonstrates standard minor surface level cosmetic defects on an Excellent condition item.
+This snare drum has standard minor playwear on the head, while the shell and hardware are blemish free, making it an Excellent condition item.

 Very Good

-Very Good describes items with more cosmetic imperfections than Excellent, but are still in great condition overall.
-There may be some scratches, finish dings or buckle rash, but nothing that affects the playability or function of the gear.
+Very Good describes items that have more cosmetic imperfections than Excellent, but are still in great condition overall.
+There may be some scratches, finish dings, or buckle rash, but nothing that affects the playability or function of the gear.

-Very Good items can have more minor cosmetic imperfections, like this bass.
+Very Good items can have more minor cosmetic imperfections, like the slight dings on this bass.

-Very Good items can have more minor cosmetic imperfections, like this bass.
+Very Good items can have more minor cosmetic imperfections, like the slight dings on this bass.

 Good

-This Stratocaster has more severe blemishes, but is still completely functional.
+This Stratocaster has significant finish blemishes, but is still completely functional, making it a Good condition item.

-This Stratocaster has more severe blemishes, but is still completely functional.
+This Stratocaster has significant finish blemishes, but is still completely functional, making it a Good condition item.

 Fair

-Fair condition items have various imperfections that impact the function of the item.
+Fair condition items have various imperfections that impact the functionality of the item.
 Fair items aren’t broken, but have some minor functional issues.
-Examples of items in Fair condition are scratchy pots on an amp, or a playable guitar with dead spots in the upper register.
+Examples of items in Fair condition are scratchy pots on an amp, or a playable guitar with dead spots in the upper register

-This guitar has a noticeable top crack, which impacts its tonal and projection functionality.
+This guitar has a noticeable top crack, which impacts the tone and projection, making it a Fair condition item.

-This guitar has a noticeable top crack, which impacts its tonal and projection functionality.
+This guitar has a noticeable top crack, which impacts the tone and projection, making it a Fair condition item.

 Poor